dhruv-git-sys/Adobe-Hackathon25-GCPD-1A/README.md

 ### Approach 💡

-**Bonus/Penalty-Based System for Document Structure Extractor** using **formatting characteristics only** - truly language-agnostic system that works on any PDF regardless of language or content type.
+**Bonus/Penalty-Based System for Document Outline Extractor** using **formatting characteristics only** - truly language-agnostic system that works on any PDF regardless of language or content type.

 #### 🎯 **Core Innovation: Rule-Compliant Design**